benetkiewicz/blog/_drafts/roslyn-syntax.md

 {% endhighlight %}

 #### Use other SyntaxTree parsing methods for parsing individual nodes
-As you can see above, creating syntax tree with API for something even a bit more complicated can be a pain.
+As you can see above, creating syntax tree with API for something even a bit more complex can be a pain.
 So what if we have an existing syntax tree that comes from a source and it needs a simple modification (let's say a new variable declaration with initializer)?
 Fortunately that additional syntax node does not have to be created using `SyntaxFactory` building blocks. `SyntaxFactory` can also create a variety of complex syntax node based on "incomplete" code, like this:

 {% highlight C# %}
 var localVariableDeclaration = SyntaxFactory.ParseStatement("int foo = 123;");